-At the age of 16, being a crappy high school student meant that I often found myself day dreaming during class.
+At the age of 16, being a crappy high school student meant that I often found myself daydreaming during class.
 So whenever the opportunity arose to skip school I always took it.

-One time my sister asked me to tag along for a 3 day videography workshop in New York City.
+One time my sister asked me to tag along for a 3-day videography workshop in New York City.
 At the time she had been a wedding photographer for over a decade and wanted to offer video services to clients.
 So she purchased two tickets to the workshop and since her husband couldn’t go, I did.

 To be honest, I had absolutely no interest in photography and didn’t even know what videography was.
 But I jumped at the opportunity after finding out that I would be able to skip 3 days of high school to hang out in New York City.
 I could see it then, my school mates sitting at the cafeteria eating bland food, and me?
-Eating roasted peanuts and coconuts from a street vendor while standing on a busy New York street corner, people watching and enjoying the beautiful NYC scenory.
+Eating roasted peanuts and coconuts from a street vendor while standing on a busy New York street corner, people watching and enjoying the beautiful NYC scenery.

-On the first day of the class I remember feeling super uncomfortable.
+On the first day of the class, I remember feeling super uncomfortable.
 I was still a young introvert and unlike everyone else attending, I had no professional experience and had no interest in the field of photo or video.

 After our lunch break, we all settled in for the second part of the first day.
 The instructors turned off the lights and with a full stomach I remember thinking, “perfect time to fall back asleep.”
 So I got comfortable in my seat while the instructors took out a projector and started a video they had put together.

 I slouched comfortably in my seat and began to watch my first wedding video.
 The way the visuals, audio, and music all came together I felt chills as I perked up in the chair.
 As tears clouded my vision I watched in awe an orchestra of beautiful imagery, music, and audio unravel a love story before me.

 When the film finished and the lights came on, I found myself at the edge of my seat overwhelmed with emotions of happiness and love.
 That single film changed me forever.